 This implies the increasing salience of HMO and swift medical billing management.
 Physicians and nurses need to be paid for the care and procedures they have rendered.

 But what is medical billing management?
 How does it work?
 And what makes it important to the health industry?
-All of these and more in the next sections.
+All of these and more are in the next sections.

 What is medical billing management?